dgmulei/asa-sl/README.md

 - `MODEL_NAME`: The name of the sentence transformer model (default: all-MiniLM-L6-v2)
 - `CHROMA_DB_PATH`: Path to store the ChromaDB database
 - `DOCUMENTS_PATH`: Path to the documents directory

+## Troubleshooting

+If you encounter deployment issues:
+1. Ensure all system dependencies are available (specified in packages.txt)
+2. Verify Python version compatibility (3.10)
+3. Check that all environment variables are properly set in Streamlit Cloud
+4. Verify ChromaDB has proper write permissions in the specified path

 ## Contributing